Texas man executed for 2001 killing of 5-year-old girl abducted from a store

 Renteria was accused of patrolling the store for about 40 minutes before zeroing in on the 5-year-old girl.
 Grainy surveillance video showed her following Renteria out of the store.

-The execution was one of two carried out Thursday in the U.S. In Alabama, Casey McWhorter received a lethal injection Thursday evening for fatally shooting a man during a 1993 robbery.
+The execution was one of two carried out Thursday in the United States.
+In Alabama, inmate Casey McWhorter received a lethal injection Thursday evening for a murder conviction in the fatal shooting of a man during a 1993 robbery.

-Renteria’s lawyers unsuccessfully argued that authorities had violated his constitutional rights by denying them access to the prosecution’s file on the inmate as part of their efforts to bolster his claims he didn’t kill the girl.

-Renteria had long claimed that members of a gang called Barrio Azteca, including a person going by the nickname “Flaco,” forced him to take the girl by making threats to his family — and that it was the gang members who killed her.
+Renteria had long claimed that members of a gang called Barrio Azteca, including a person using the nickname “Flaco,” forced him to take the girl by making threats to his family — and that it was the gang members who killed her.

-The claims by Renteria’s lawyers were based on witness statements released by El Paso police in 2018 and 2020 in which a woman told investigators that her ex-husband, a Barrio Azteca member, was involved in the death of a girl who had gone missing from a Walmart.

-A federal judge in 2018 said that the woman’s statement was “fraught with inaccuracies” and was “insufficient to show Renteria’s innocence.”

 In August, state District Judge Monique Reyes in El Paso granted a request to stay the execution and ordered prosecutors to turn over their files in the case.
 The Texas Court of Criminal Appeals later overturned Reyes’ orders.